ahmadelbaba/HealthyHearts/README.md

 **Transforming Data:**

-The data will be staged in PostgreSQL, where it will undergo data processing.
-Here it will be consolidated for our analytical use case.
-This will include re-encoding dichotomous responses to numeric binary values, cleaning out null values, summarizing based on raw data, and formatting the data into tables or data frames.
+The data is staged in PostgreSQL, where it undrwent data processing.
+Here it was consolidated for our analytical use case.
+This included re-encoding dichotomous responses to numeric binary values, cleaning out null values, summarizing based on raw data, and formatting the data into tables or data frames.
+Two tables were created out of the source data, categorized as demogrpahics and health tables.
+Moreover an 'ID' colmn was added to the table for primary key purposes to link the two separated tables.

 **Loading Data:**